 - cakes with butter icing or chocolate coatings

 How plastic food contact materials are regulated

-European regulations control the substances used in plastic food contact materials and sets out conditions for using them.
-The regulation applies throughout Europe and its rules are included in UK food law.
-Independent expert committees have examined the plasticisers used in cling film and where necessary, restrictions have been introduced to safeguard public health.
+European regulations control the substances used in plastic food contact materials.
+They set out conditions for using them.
+The regulation applies throughout Europe.
+UK food law includes the EU rules.
+Independent expert committees have examined the plasticisers used in cling film.
+Where necessary, the government has introduced restrictions to safeguard public health.